 Aside from giving us a better idea of what Carmina was like, these pyromancers would have evidently served as her acolytes.
 DS1 already implied that she had followers, so her fan club surviving both in and outside of the Great Swamp into the present era isn’t unfathomable.
 Her unique arts internalizing the flame generated in hand also continue to be popular, such as the Flash and Profuse Sweat pyromancies.
 Their naming scheme is “Intense Sweat” (激しい発汗) versus “Intense Cold Sweat” (激しい脂汗) with obvious ties to their effects.
 The discharged white sweat associated with overheating helps protect the body against flame; the greasy yellow sweat associated with illness, all status ailments.
 The latter is the more advanced pyromancy, which justifies its absence in DS1 — besides individual spell texts looted from corpses in the wild, our only teacher from the Great Swamp was himself an apprentice.
 These spells have utility for pyromancers, though not all of Carmina’s spells have remained in the zeitgeist.

-Unique pyromancy of the Great Swamp associated with the name of Carmina.
+Unique pyromancy of the Great Swamp associated with Carmina.

 Greatly boost fire cut rate via intense sweating.